1. Do I need a PfCO?

 Jacques Eloff of Vertech Imaging is a fixed-wing specialist who has years of experience in building custom fixed-wing and hybrid drone solutions.
 Having flown a number of the fixed-wing mapping drones out there, I can honestly say that the Vertech Imaging drones fly superbly, and you will get excellent support from Jacques if you are looking for a custom fixed-wing drone.

 For your more standard drones such as the DJI Mavic, DJI Inspire and DJI Phantom ranges we have a relationship with RC Geeks.
 They have an excellent range of drones, a solid background in RC flight and the aftersales support to get you through any kit issues.

 The CAA require you to keep logs of all flights carried out under your PfCO.
 As a company, we use Airdata UAV.
 You can of course use the standard DJI logging in the DJI Go and Go 4 apps.
 However, Airdata UAV allows you to delve much more deeply into the flight data.
 You can produce 3D maps of your flights in Google Earth, assess battery status, log drone maintenance, produce logs for the CAA (requires gold package or higher).
 Our candidates get a discount code for 10% off any Airdata package.

 10. Do I need to get a CAA permission every time I fly?

-When you are issued a Permission for Commercial Operations it is valid for a year from the date of issue.
+When you are issued a Permission for Commercial Operations (PFCO) it is valid for a year from the date of issue.
 You would only need to get additional permissions from the CAA or NATS if you wanted to do something that is not permitted under your standard permission.
 This is fairly rare unless, for example, you are flying regularly in central London or in restricted areas.